MinhMXC/tp/docs/DeveloperGuide.md

 6. **Test case (repeating fields):** \
    `find p/1234 a/clem a/bishan t/5 t/2` \
-   **Expected:** List of people whose phone number contains "1234" in it, address contains EITHER "clem" OR "bishan" or both, and with EITHER tags 5, 2, or both.
+   **Expected:** List of people whose phone number contains "1234" in it, address contains EITHER "clem" OR "bishan" and with EITHER tag identifiers 5 OR 2.

 ---